elberthcorniell/rock-paper-scissor-js/README.md

-# Rock, Pape, Scissors Js - RPG Game
+# Rock, Paper, Scissors Js - RPG Game

 > A rpg turn based game for Rock, Paper and Scissors.
 Built with Javascript and the Phaser library.